calimarkus/JDFlipNumberView/readme.md

 ## Contents

-The two main classes are:
+The main class is

 - `JDFlipNumberView`
   The **Standard FlipNumberView**.
 It shows an integer value as FlipView.
   It has a choosable amount of digits.
+Can be animated in any way described in this document.

+For specific usecases you may use on of these:

 - `JDDateCountdownFlipView`
   __A date countdown.__ Just init with a target date and it will show the remaining days, hours, minutes and seconds until that date.

+- `JDFlipClockView`
+  __A digital clock.__ Displays the hour and minutes of the current time as flipViews.
+Seconds can also be enabled.
+Always shows the current time.

 ## Usage